Immigration Library - Visa Revalidation FAQ

 Q: If I would like to retain Z&A to assist me in revalidating my visa through the State Department, what documents do I need to provide?

-4. a photograph meeting these requirements;
+• Photograph meeting these requirements; and

-5. a letter of support from the employer or company; and
+• Letter of support from the employer or company; and

-6. a self-addressed, stamped, or pre-paid envelope.
+• A self-addressed, stamped, or pre-paid envelope.

 A: It depends.
 If an immigrant visa will be available to you within six (6) months of the date you are seeking Visa Revalidation, then the State Department will not issue you another non-immigrant visa.